ECE graduate and undergraduate students are required to own a personal laptop for their studies.

 Minimum

-Note: This should be an actual laptop, as a tablet or Chromebook will not be sufficient for your EE studies.
+Note: This should be an actual laptop, as a tablet or Chromebook will not be sufficient for your ECE studies.

 - A 64 bit dual core processor from AMD or Intel